Ehsan-Taheri/Ehsan-Taheri/README.md

 ## Hi I am Ehsan
-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
-- 🔭 Currently working in the area of Robotics, specially in the domain of Mobile Robots, UAVs, Autonomous Navigation, SLAM, Motion Planning, Computer Vision.
+- 🔭 I’m currently working on the area of Robotics, specially in the domain of Mobile Robots, UAVs, Autonomous Navigation, SLAM, Motion Planning, Computer Vision.
-- 🌱 Currently using the Robot Operating System (ROS 1 & 2) to design the software architecture of my Robotic Systems.
-- ⚡ Worked with UAVs, Pepper, NAO, HoloLens2, Intel RealSense D435, ZED2, TIAGO, Universal Robot and TurtleBots.
-- 🐍 Profecient in Programming languages such as Python, C, C++, C# and MATLAB.
+- 🐍 Profecient in Programming languages such as Python, C, C++, C# , cuda.
+- 🌱 I’m currently learning how to use Nvidia technologies like Isaac ROS, Deepstream , TensorRT, Jetpack and so on
+- ⚡ Worked with SOTA deep learning model like YOLO, CLRerNet , and designing CNNs architecture like Unet.
-- 📫 How to reach me: Email: awaistahir29@gmail.com
+- 📫 How to reach me: ehsan.taheri1400@gmail.com

 ---